 A common concept in high-level network architecture is the notion of several distinct planes of the network: forwarding plane, control plane, and management plane.
 The management plane of the network is made up of the systems required to operate, administer, monitor, and maintain the network.
 The nodes in a management plane may include monitoring servers, data collection servers, authorized administrator PC's, and servers hosting the control plane of the network being managed.

-Every endpoint on a 128T network is given tenancy, and the endpoints that make up management plane are no exception.
+Every endpoint on an SSR network is given tenancy, and the endpoints that make up management plane are no exception.
 When network management is carried out within the forwarding plane it should be given it's own proper tenant, in order to cleanly segment it from other endpoints.
 For example, the following would establish a tenant called

 OAM for the authority.
-Endpoints anywhere in the network belonging to the management plane that will need to send sessions, such as administrator PC's, monitoring servers, and 128T node hosts, can be given
+Endpoints anywhere in the network belonging to the management plane that will need to send sessions, such as administrator PC's, monitoring servers, and SSR node hosts, can be given

 description "Network Operations, Administration, and Management"